bashhh89/tom/another1/project-overview.md

 ## What We're Building

-The AI Efficiency Scorecard is a user-friendly web application designed to help companies understand and improve their AI maturity level.
+The AI Efficiency Scorecard is a user-friendly web application designed to help companies understand and improve their AI efficiency level.
 Think of it as a personalized assessment that:

 1. **Asks questions** about how your organization currently uses AI technology
-2. **Analyzes your responses** to determine your current AI maturity level
+2. **Analyzes your responses** to determine your current AI efficiency level
 3. **Creates a detailed report** with customized recommendations for improvement

 This tool is especially valuable for organizations that want to:
 - Understand where they stand in their AI journey
 - Identify strengths and weaknesses in their current AI approach
 - Get practical, actionable advice on how to advance to the next level
-- Compare their AI maturity against industry benchmarks
+- Compare their AI efficiency against industry benchmarks

 The final product delivers professional-looking, branded reports that can be shared with stakeholders to drive AI transformation initiatives.